 Did you know that you can create a PDF document in Microsoft Office without Adobe Acrobat?
-Converting a file to a PDF helps preserve formatting, fonts, and layout, and makes it more difficult to change the document.
+Converting a file to a PDF helps preserve formatting, fonts, and layout and makes it more difficult to change the document.
 Although Acrobat offers many additional features, the built-in PDF option in Microsoft Office may be all you need if you’d like to quickly create a PDF document from Microsoft Word, Excel, or PowerPoint.
-(This option is available in all recent versions of Microsoft Office including Office 365, Office 2019, Office 2016, and Office 2013.)
+(This option is available in all recent versions of Microsoft Office, including Office 365, Office 2021, Office 2019, and Office 2016.)

 To create a PDF from Microsoft Office: